 Often during the last fifteen years of her life, J's grandmother talked of her death.
 She told the family that she wanted to be buried in a coffin of solid bronze.
 When she did die, finally, the request was honored, though no one in the family approved.
 Their disapproval, in fact, was the main topic of conversation throughout the period before the funeral and afterwards.
-It was covered with roses.
+It was covered with roses who feels quiet and is yet talkative?